 Impact on practice, organizations and systems

-Patient engagement and patient-centered care is top of the mind in health system design.
-The number of Canadian and International organizations that reach out to request that PFPSC provide the patient perspective continues to increase every year [click here to read the highlights from the 2014 PFPSC independent evaluation].
+Patient engagement and patient-centered care is top of mind in health system design.
+The number of Canadian and International organizations that reach out to PFPSC for advice and contribution continues to increase every year.
+We believe that the way PFPSC and CPSI role modelled patient engagement for over a decade influenced patient engagement in Canada which resulted in more organizations supporting patient engagement, developing patient-centered resources and demonstrating excellence in patient safety through patient engagement.